nikitabarskov/dev/blog/pages/posts/managing-your-private-github-repositories-with-terraform.md

 date: 2022-11-15
 description: A simple way to manage your personal GitHub repositories with IaaC
 author: Nikita Barskov
-tags: infrastructure as code, iac, github, terraform
+tag: infrastructure as code, github, terraform
 ---

 # How can I use Terraform to manage my GitHub repositories